agimenezromero/PierceDisease-GlobalRisk-Predictions/README.md

 Now, new infections will become or not chronic at the end of the year (i.e. will still be infective next year) depending on the climatic layer.
 The climatic layer is based on the interplay between two factors, the Modified Growing Degree Days (MGDD) and the Cold Degree Days (CDD).

-MGDDs are a metric of heat accumulation linked to the temperature-dependent growht rate of Xf (measured in [1]).
+MGDDs are a metric of heat accumulation linked to the temperature-dependent growth rate of Xf (measured in [1]).
 Thus, it can be shown that MGDDs are directly related to bacterial population growth, modelling bacterial load in infected plants.
-This metric was thereafter correlated with symptom-development after a three-year innoculation experiment.
-This allows to build a continous function bounded between 0 and 1 relating accumulated MGDD in one year with cumulative probability of symptom development, i.e. cumulative probability of devloping a chronic infection and be still infective next year.
+This metric was thereafter correlated with symptom-development after a three-year inoculation experiment.
+This allows to build a continuous function bounded between 0 and 1 relating accumulated MGDD in one year with cumulative probability of symptom development, i.e. cumulative probability of developing a chronic infection and be still infective next year.
 We thereafter refer to this factor as F(MGDD).

 CDDs are a metric of cold accumulation used to model the so-called winter curing effect, i.e. infected plants can be cured when exposed to cold temperatures.
 Experimental data on this effect is not available, so we first correlate the average minimum temperature of the coldest month (Tmin) with CDD accumulation in winter, as has been observed that the disease is not present in zones with Tmin < -1.1ºC [2].
-Again, we build a continous function bounded between 0 and 1 relating accumulated CDD in one year and cumulative probability of keeping infection, i.e. of developing a chronic infection.
+Again, we build a continuous function bounded between 0 and 1 relating accumulated CDD in one year and cumulative probability of keeping infection, i.e. of developing a chronic infection.
 We thereafter refer to this factor as G(CDD).

 Finally, we can integrate both transmission and climatic layers in a single equation